-Ambulance services

-Covered ambulance services, whether for an emergency or nonemergency situation, include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan.
-If the covered ambulance services are not for an emergency situation, it should be documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required.
+What you must pay when you get these Services that are covered for you services Ambulance services Covered ambulance services, whether for an emergency or non-You pay a \$220 emergency situation, include fixed wing, rotary wing, and ground copayment for ground ambulance services, to the nearest appropriate facility that can ambulance. provide care if they are furnished to a member whose medical condition is such that other means of transportation could endanger You pay a 20% the person's health or if authorized by the plan.
+If the covered coinsurance for air ambulance services are not for an emergency situation, it should be ambulance. documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required.
+Non -emergency transportation by ambulance requires prior authorization.
+Annual wellness visit There is no coinsurance, If you've had Part B for longer than 12 months, you can get an